1701/d/docs/cmp_4.md

-# Specification for Consent Management Providers

-## Data export for partners
+# Data export for partners

 Via this API partners get the ability to query netID permissions and TC strings of users (export) unrelated to a specific context, via the specification of changed_since  deltas can also be queried.
 There is an HTTP service with a REST API for this service.